Playhouse Theatre, Dunedin: Dunedin Repertory Society

 The Playhouse is home to the Dunedin Repertory Society, which was formed in 1931 but has been based at The Playhouse since the late 1960s.
 The Society currently specialises in youth productions, and regularly performs youth productions for children in the school holidays.
 Recent productions have included The Hunting of the Snark, adapted from Lewis Carroll by Diane Dupres, in April 2021, and Treasure Island; Sleeping Beauty is an up-coming production for July 2021.
 The Playhouse also hosts an annual adult production, past productions have included a professional production of Aristophanes' The Clouds, directed by Harry Love in 2019, and Never the Sinner, by John Logan, directed by Lewis Ablett-Kerr.

 During 2020 the society had to move productions to Logan Park High School due to a leaking roof.
 The roof was subsequently replaced using a grant from the Dunedin Heritage Fund, which was the first renovation work since the conversion in the 1960s.
 In April 2021, the Society's President Jemma Adams called for public input into the future of the building, which is in need of significant further renovation.

+In June 2026, the Repertory Society marked the 150th birthday of the theatre with a "Grand Old Playhouse Music Hall" show, intended to help raise funds to repair the building.
+A grant from Dunedin City Council for $3 million required the Society to raise a further $2.5 million for urgent roof repairs, refurbishment and accessibility upgrades.